Table of Contents

 When does Xarelto’s patent expire?

+A generic Xarelto, is not yet available, but a generic version may become available once the patent expires in the next few years.
 According to the FDA’s Orange Book, the earliest patent expiration date for Xarelto is in late 2020, so that will be the earliest we can expect for a generic version to be developed.
 A news story in Bloomberg, however, suggests that a generic may not be available until August 2024 due to a court ruling.

 When does Xarelto’s patent expire in Canada?